jabrena/churrera-cli/README.md

 ### 2. Store or put visible CURSOR_API_KEY to be used by CHURRERA

-With the new CURSOR_API_KEY, you could add into `.env` file with the following format:
+With the new `CURSOR_API_KEY` created, you could add it into the `.env` file with the following format:

 ```bash
 CURSOR_API_KEY=key_xxx